-Then it was back into the physical testing lab, where a device was built to apply the load from a rod to the center of a cleat, supporting it at the sides like the socket would.
-SolidWorks CAD models were made of the rod and cleat components set up in the testing apparatus.
-The CAD models were meshed with Abaqus FEA, and data captured through the physical tests served as input for the computer simulations (see Figure 3) that predicted how changes in cleat geometry would affect strength and durability.
+CAD models were made of the rod and cleat components set up in the testing apparatus.
+The CAD models were meshed with Abaqus FEA, and data captured through the physical tests served as input for the computer simulations (see Figure 2) that predicted how changes in cleat geometry would affect strength and durability.

 "Right from the outset we worked closely with our moldmaker [Sean Dryer of Action Plastics] to ensure that what we came up with was manufacturable," says McIntyre.
-Matrix imported Moldflow software results into their Abaqus models to incorporate the effects of the orientation of the glassFigure 4.
-Abaqus FEA model of cleat optimized "by hand" shows the two ribs that were regarded as most effective.
-This version is now in production on new Springfree trampolines.

-fibers in the cleat and the residual stress from the manufacturing process itself.
+Matrix imported Moldflow software results into their Abaqus models to incorporate the effects of the orientation of the glass-fibers in the cleat and the residual stress from the manufacturing process itself.

-The final cleat design the team arrived at (see Figure 4) uses slightly less material overall and has two ribs added on one side, to provide extra support where needed and to distribute stresses more evenly.
+The final cleat design the team arrived at (see Figure 3) uses slightly less material overall and has two ribs added on one side, to provide extra support where needed and to distribute stresses more evenly.
 It's now appearing in new Springfree trampolines worldwide.